0hanif0/simpleproject-CalculatorApp/README.md

-# simpleproject-CalculatorApp
+# Calculator App
-##Basic HTML, CSS and JavaScript
+- Basic HTML, CSS and JavaScript
-##just a simple calculator and not fully functioning
+- Just a simple calculator and not fully functioning